 On this we agree, revolutionaries will have to address this problem sooner or later so why not get past the idealist rhetoric, which you inadvertently espouse, and begin dealing with it now by moving beyond lumpen rationalizations on the matter.
 Comrades should learn to understand that under the current power structure, all sex is rape and that sex criminals cannot be rehabilitated only revolutionized.
 This means that you cannot rehabilitate someone into a system that has gender oppression and rape built right into it.
 Therefore, comrades should learn all about gender oppression and the patriarchy and how the patriarchy not only informs what gender oppression is, but defines it.

 I only wanted to comment that the ghettos and barrios are not only being dispensed but shifted.
 The Antelope Valley, High Dessert and other under-developed regions in Southern California are good examples of this trend.
 Over the past 10-15 years, there has been a slow but steady trickling out of [email protected] and New Afrikans from the wider Los Angeles area and into places like Lancaster, Palmdale, Mojave, California City due to gentrification.

-Also, in relation to your article on Sakai's book, what's the status of the MIM (Prisons) book the Lumpen Handbook?
+Also, in relation to your article on Sakai's book, what's the status of the MIM(Prisons) Lumpen Handbook?

 MIM(Prisons) responds: We published what was intended to be one chapter of a book on the First World lumpen as Who is the Lumpen in the United $tates.
 Prior to that we put efforts into the book [email protected] Power and the Struggle for Aztlán.
 Current research efforts are aimed at summing up the final results of our updated survey on prison labor in the United $tates.
 We will be publishing this final report along with a larger collection of writings on the economics of prisons in the United $tates.
 So that's something to look out for in 2019.